jlsemi/smartsnmp/README.md

 transport you need to install libubox.
 Especially, on Ubuntu you should install liblua5.1 while liblua is needed on other platforms.

-Assume **SmartSNMP** is running on Ubuntu in libevent transport, you shall install libraries such as:
+Assume **SmartSNMP** is running on Ubuntu, you shall install libraries such as:

     # lua5.1
     sudo apt-get install -y lua5.1 liblua5.1-0-dev

-    # for libevent transport
-    sudo apt-get install -y libevent-dev

     # scons & git
     sudo apt-get install -y scons git